 I’ll be honest, I struggled with including this book.

 Cerebus — the book and the character — began life as a Conan the Barbarian parody for a magazine.
-Simms quickly left that magazine and began writing, illustrating, and self-publishing.
+Sims quickly left that magazine and began writing, illustrating, and self-publishing.
 And over the course of a decade plus, Cerebus evolved into phonebook sized tomes that were big enough to talk religion, philosophy, and politics.
 Even the way Cerebus was sold (omnibuses sold directly to the consumer) was revolutionary.

 Unfortunately, both the series and its author were an undeniable mess by the end.
-The ambitious, lighthearted parody comic became an oppressively bitter, cruel, crass thing and an openly unhappy Simms shouted at his readers, issue to issue.
+The ambitious, lighthearted parody comic became an oppressively bitter, cruel, crass thing and an openly unhappy Sims shouted at his readers, issue to issue.

 As I said, I struggled with including this one.
 Cerebus has an important impact on comics, independent or otherwise.
 And as the output of primarily one artist, it’s truly incredible.